ShuaiGuo16/Multi-Fidelity-ML/README.md

 - We successfully tested the multi-fidelity strategy on the data acquired from a test rig.
 - Our results indicate that given the same computational budget, the proposed strategy yields globally more accurate, robust flame model identification.

-This work was firstly presented in [CM4P ECCOMAS 2019](https://cm4p.org/past-editions-2/) conference, and was later accepted in the journal:
+This work was initially presented in [CM4P ECCOMAS 2019](https://cm4p.org/past-editions-2/) conference, and was later accepted in the journal:

 Guo S., Silva C. F., Polifke W., Robust Identification of Flame Frequency Response via Multi-Fidelity Gaussian Process Approach. *Journal of Sound and Vibration*, 2021.